vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/l4rule.md

 #### Express custom Application Profiles

 L4Rule CRD can be used to express application profile references.
-The application profile must be created in the AVI Controller before referring to it.
-The application profile should be of `TYPE` of `APPLICATION_PROFILE_TYPE_L4`.
+The application profile can be used to enable PROXY Protocol, rate limit the connections from a client, etc. The application profile must be created in the AVI Controller before referring to it.

 ```yaml
     applicationProfile: Custom-L4-Application-Profile
  ```

-Currently, the application profile of type `APPLICATION_PROFILE_TYPE_L4` is supported.
-The application profile can be used to enable PROXY Protocol, rate limit the connections from a client, etc.
+**NOTE**: The application profile should be of type `L4`. `L4 SSL/TLS` is not supported currently.

 #### Express custom Load Balancer IP